Oatse/Oatse/README.md

 <p>

-Hi 👋, I am **Oatse** an Informatics student with a strong foundation in technology and a passion for UI/UX Design., CMO at [SmarTer Education](https://www.linkedin.com/company/smarter-learn/) and UI/UX Designer at [TAX Center Gunadarma](https://www.linkedin.com/company/tax-center-gunadarma/) .
+Hi 👋, I am **Oatse** an Informatics student with a strong foundation in technology and a passion for UI/UX Design and Frontend, CMO at [SmarTer Education](https://www.linkedin.com/company/smarter-learn/) and UI/UX Designer at [TAX Center Gunadarma](https://www.linkedin.com/company/tax-center-gunadarma/) .
 I specialise in UI Design, Design Graphic, Illustration, and Frontend.
 I love to network, join new communities and add value ✨

 <div>
 <details>